mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-navigate-accrualify.md

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-2.PNG)

-On the left hand side, you'll see the different modules you have access to and can toggle between.
+In the left hand navigation pane you'll see the different modules you can access.
+Some of the common modules you will use are described below.

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-3.PNG)